What is VEGF

-What is Anti-VEGF
+What is Anti-VEGF injection

-Anti-VEGF (anti–vascular endothelial growth factor) treatment is a type of eye injection that helps stop abnormal blood vessel growth and leakage in the retina.
+Anti-VEGF injection (anti–vascular endothelial growth factor) treatment is a type of eye injection that helps stop abnormal blood vessel growth and leakage in the retina.
 It’s commonly used to treat vision-threatening conditions like diabetic macular edema (DME), age-related macular degeneration (AMD), and retinal vein occlusion (RVO).
-By blocking VEGF protein, Anti-VEGF helps reduce swelling, prevent vision loss, and sometimes even improve eyesight.
+By blocking VEGF protein, Anti-VEGF injetion helps reduce swelling, prevent vision loss, and sometimes even improve eyesight.

 Anatomy